By Larry Au.

-While the students and the leaders of Occupy Central recognised that change would take time, they still hoped at the start of the 79-day occupation that they would receive a concession from Beijing and the government.
+While the students and the leaders of Occupy Central recognised that change would take time, they still hoped at the start of the months-long occupation that they would receive a concession from Beijing and the government.

 It is important to remember that at one point, they came close: during the televised talks on October 21, when the students skillfully contested the constitutionality and appropriateness of the August 31 National People’s Council Standing Committee decision, debunking many of the government’s claims.
 The failure to unite behind a common agenda on the part of protesters negated this gain.

 Ultimately, the success of any movement depends on other slow-moving processes that are often beyond the control of any single actor.

 The forces acting in concert against the movement were tremendous, including the rigidity of the larger political opportunity structure of greater China, the incoherence of cultural frames of reference to serve as prognostic and motivational tools, and the relative dearth in resources of pro-democracy groups compared to the establishment.